uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-orchestrator-used-for.md

 Option A is correct.

-The idea behind the name orchestrator is to have a vision of a leader that commands its attentive musicians to make beautiful music.
+The idea behind the name Orchestrator is to have a vision of a leader that commands its attentive musicians to make beautiful music.
 This is what we should envision when we think of Orchestrator commanding its robots.